-There are a number of variables which have historically shown a strong correlation to aircraft values.
-These variables include but are not limited to: oil prices, Revenue Passenger Kilometer ("RPK") growth, Global Gross Domestic Product ("GDP"), as well as placement on the production line, ubiquity, technical obsolescence, active to parked ratio, production status, and order backlog.
-Many of these factors, like placement on the production line, production status, and technical obsolescence, can help predict long-term values prospects.
-Other factors, like oil prices and active to parked ratio, offer insight into short-term value fluctuations.
+There are a number of variables that have historically shown a strong correlation to aircraft values.
+These variables include but are not limited to: oil prices, Revenue Passenger Kilometer ("RPK") growth, global gross domestic product ("GDP"), as well as placement on the production line, ubiquity, technical obsolescence, active-to-parked ratio, production status, and order backlog.
+Many of these factors, such as placement on the production line, production status, and technical obsolescence, can help predict long-term values prospects.
+Other factors, like oil prices and active-to-parked ratio, offer insight into short-term value fluctuations.

-One way to understand the current health of the commercial aviation industry is to consider the number of new aircraft orders and RPK growth, which International Air Transport Association ("IATA") defines as the number of paying passengers multiplied by total kilometers flown, both of which have historically been highly correlated to world GDP. mba relies on annual GDP metrics published by the World Bank and International Monetary Fund ("IMF") to measure the overall global economy to determine historical correlation and understand the short-term economic forecast.
-By looking at the forecasted world GDP, we can understand the potential RPK growth which historically has influenced new aircraft orders as passenger demand increases.
+One way to understand the current health of the commercial aviation industry is to consider the number of new aircraft orders and RPK growth, which International Air Transport Association ("IATA") defines as the number of paying passengers multiplied by total kilometers flown, both of which have been highly correlated to world GDP in the past. mba relies on annual GDP metrics published by the World Bank and International Monetary Fund ("IMF") to measure the overall global economy to determine historical correlation and understand the short-term economic forecast.
+By looking at the forecasted world GDP, we can understand the potential RPK growth, which historically has influenced new aircraft orders as passenger demand increases.

-Source: iata.org; AerData; OEMs; worldbank.org
+Source: mba REDBOOK System Tracking Aircraft Repository (STAR Fleet); iata.org; OEMs; worldbank.org